 - Connection - select Internal or an active JMRI connection

 - Switch shape - pick a visual presentation for the switches:

 - Button - standard Java buttons, the default and best on slow displays

 - Slider - a modern interface popular in smart phones.
 You can pack a lot of controls in a small panel

 - Key - the classic layout keyboard inspired by the Märklin hardware Keyboard

-- Symbol - schematics like the traditional (Control) Panel
+- Symbol - schematics like the traditional (Control) Panel, distinctive per bean type.

 - Set the number of rows of switches to be displayed (number of items per row is calculated)